 There will be nine Semi-finals, each featuring nine contestants.
 The nine winners will square off against each other in the Final.
 Of the 81 contestants who have survived the previous four rounds of the International Speech Contest process, only one will be crowned the 2010 World Champion of Public Speaking.

 I was one of the 35,000+ people who entered the International Speech Contest this year.
 I made it to the District level (the fourth round) but did not place.
 That’s the way it goes: sometimes you win and sometimes you don’t.

 Having competed in several Toastmasters speech contests, I have learned a lot.
 But if I could only give one piece of advice to those who are considering tossing their hats in the contest ring, it would be this:

 My first Toastmasters speech contest was the 2008 Speech Evaluation Contest.
 I was very focused on winning.
-I worked my way through the different rounds and when I reached the District level (the highest round for that contest) I won.
+Working my way through the different rounds, I reached the District level (the highest round for that contest) and won.
 Later that year, I entered the Humorous Speech Contest.
 Same focus; same result.
 So far, so good.